ropensci/GSODR/cran-comments.md

-This is a new minor release that updates GSODR to use newer R resources, reduces the necessary to perform some functions and reduces the imports
+This is a new minor release that updates GSODR to use R packages that are under active development, removes one package that is not, reduces the time necessary to perform some functions and reduces the imports

 ## Test environments